-Image: Worthing Place, Delray Beach, Florida As mentioned earlier relative to transit stops, it is also very important to provide bicycle facilities at public plazas and open spaces.
-Many more people are opting to utilize bicycles to travel to leisure and entertainment destinations when the needed bicycle facilities are provided.
-CIVIC ART Civic art is created for public spaces, and can help define, express, and reflect the urban language of the city.
+Image: Worthing Place, Delray Beach, Florida

+As mentioned earlier relative to transit stops, it is also very important to provide bicycle facilities at public plazas and open spaces.
+Many more people are opting to utilize bicycles to travel to leisure and entertainment destinations when the needed

+bicycle facilities are provided.

+Commented [CW6]: Need a better focused image above.
+CIVIC A RT Civic art is created for public spaces, and can help define, express, and reflect the urban language of the city.
 The creation of these art pieces can reference Hallandale's history, local craft, geography, landmarks, and diverse ethnic culture.
 Civic art connects one with the urban environment, nature, and the people of the area.
 "Urban design and city building are surely among the most auspicious endeavors of this or any age, giving rise to a vision of life, art, artifact and culture that outlives its authors.
 It is the gift of its designers and makers to the future." -Donald Watson

-Image: City Hall, City of Hallendale Beach Florida This large sculpture is diplayed at the entry to Hallandale Beach City Hall.
+Image: City Hall, City of Hallendale Beach Florida This large sculpture is displayed at the entry to Hallandale Beach City Hall.

-Image: City Hall, City of Hallendale Beach Florida This memorial is one of many types of civic art on display at the City Hall and Community Center complex in Hallandale Beach, Florida..
-CIVIC ART
+Image: City Hall, City of Hallendale Beach Florida This memorial is one of many types of civic art on display at the City Hall and Community Center complex in Hallandale Beach, Florida.
+CIVIC A RT